'Pogba is Man Utd's player' - Solskjaer hits out at Raiola | Goal.com

 'Pogba is Man Utd's player' - Solskjaer hits out at Raiola

-Manchester United manager has hit out at Paul Pogba's agent Mino Raiola, claiming the player belongs to the club and not him.
+Manchester United coach Ole Gunnar Solskjaer has hit out at Paul Pogba's agent Mino Raiola, claiming the player belongs to the club and not him.

 The star midfielder has been sidelined since December 26 with a foot injury and has made just seven Premier League appearances for the Red Devils this season.